Suites Testing API

 unitRef.get()

-primarily to retrieve mocked instances to configure stubs and verify interactions. - Avoid Overusing in Sociable Tests: In sociable unit tests, limit the use of
+primarily to retrieve mocked instances for configuring their stubbed methods. - Avoid Overusing in Sociable Tests: In sociable unit tests, limit the use of

 unitRef.get()

-, it's meant to be a real instance and not interacted with as a mock. - Use Identifiers When Necessary: If a class was registered with a custom identifier in the DI framework, use that
+are meant to be real implementations. - Use Identifiers When Necessary: If a class was registered with a custom identifier in the DI framework, use that

 same identifier to retrieve it with